Skip to content Skip to sidebar Skip to footer

 via Facebook

 For an exceptional dining experience, stop by Glenlaurel Inn.
-The restaurant at the inn offers fine dining, including a six-course Prix-fixe menu.
+The restaurant at the inn does a candlelit six-course prix fixe ($85 a person, with a seven-course version on Saturdays).
 The Scottish inn is cozy, inviting, and romantic.

 If you’ve come to the hills to enjoy local libations, you’re in luck.
 Hocking Hills is home to several wineries and breweries and even a moonshine distillery.